AnthonySteele/anthonysteele.github.io/CruftyTypeSystems.md

 > "I think Java and C# have done a reasonable job at hovering near the balance point. ...
 So, a little type safety, like a little salt, is a good thing.
 Too much, on the other hand, can have unfortunate consequences."
 - Robert C Martin, [Types and Tests, January 2017](http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html)

 I can't really agree with Uncle Bob this time.
 As far as type safety goes, I'd like to lean as far in the direction of type safety as the expressiveness of the type system allows.
+I'd like to take on board proven best practices from research and from functional languages.
 To add value, I'd prefer more type expressiveness over less type safety.
 Yes, types and tests are different tools towards reliability, and I'd like both.

 The point that "adding to the type system means added language complexity" is of course valid; and I've been talking about complexity at length above - all other thing being equal, less complexity is better.
 But we deal with large and complex class libraries already, that's the price of entry.
 Shifting some of that complexity onto the compiler is not necessarily bad: it might be bad if it's done badly, or it might be great if done well.